105 Report Card Comments to Use and AdaptAll Posts

 Report Card Comments: Final Thoughts

-The Ontario Ministry of Education’s Guidelines for Effective Teacher-Parent-Student Communication observe that “personalized, clear, precise, and meaningful report card comments are essential for informing students and their parents about what students have learned, their strengths as learners, and the next steps for improvement.”
+Personalized report card comments that are clear, precise, and meaningful are essential for informing students and their parents about what students have learned, what their strengths are and how they can effectively progress.

 Among the pressure and deadlines of writing report cards, it can be helpful to keep these key goals in mind.

-Get inspired by the 105 examples — and strategies for success — above to ensure that precision, clarity, and meaning shine through in your report card comments.
+Get inspired by the report card comment examples — and strategies for success — above to ensure that precision, clarity, and meaning shine through in your report card comments.

 When it comes time to hand out your report cards, you can do so with the full confidence that you are doing yourself — and each of your students — the justice your hard work deserves.